 PORTFOLIO SUPERVISION.
 The Trust is a unit investment trust and is not a managed fund.
 Traditional methods of investment management for a managed fund typically involve frequent changes in a portfolio of securities on the basis of economic, financial and market analyses.
 The portfolio of the Trust, however, will not be managed and therefore the adverse financial condition of an issuer will not necessarily require the sale of its Securities from the portfolio.
-Although the portfolio of the Trust is regularly reviewed, it is unlikely that the Trust will sell any of the Securities other than to satisfy redemptions of Units, to pay expenses or sales charges, or to buy Additional Securities in connection with the issuance of additional Units.
+Although the portfolio of the Trust is regularly reviewed, it is unlikely that the Trust will sell any of the Securities other than to satisfy redemptions of Units, or to pay expenses or sales charges, or cease buying Additional Securities in connection with the issuance of additional Units.
 However, the Trust Agreement provides that the Sponsor may direct the disposition of Securities upon the occurrence of certain events including: (1) default in payment of amounts due on any of the Securities; (2) institution of certain legal proceedings; (3) default under certain documents materially and adversely affecting future declaration or payment of amounts due or expected; (4) determination of the Sponsor that the tax treatment of the Trust would otherwise be jeopardized or that the disposition is necessary to make required distributions or avoid imposition of taxes on the Trust; (5) decline in price as a direct result of serious adverse credit factors affecting the issuer of a Security which, in the opinion of the Sponsor, would make the retention of the Security detrimental to the Trust or the Unitholders; or (6) that there has been a public tender offer made for a Security or a merger or acquisition is announced affecting a Security, and that in the opinion of the Sponsor the sale or tender of the Security is in the best interest of the Unitholders.
+The Trust intends to qualify as a "regulated investment company" under the federal tax laws and is subject to certain limitations to maintain that qualification.
+One such limitation is that, generally, at the close of each quarter of each taxable year, not more than 25 percent of the value of the Trust's assets may be invested in the securities of one or more qualified publicly traded partnerships and certain other assets.
+If the portion of the publicly traded partnerships exceed 25% of the Trust, the Trust may need to dispose of certain Trust assets or stop purchasing additional units of the publicly traded partnerships which would alter the composition and diversity of the Securities in the portfolio.